-Kvinnafossen (I’ve also seen it spelled Kvinnefossen) was a roadside waterfall that faced the vast Sognefjord (Sognefjorden; said to be the longest fjord in the world) that Julie and I visited immediately after wrapping up our tour of the sights alongside the Luster Fjord (Lustrafjorden – the easternmost arm of Sognefjorden).
+Kvinnafossen (I’ve also seen it spelled Kvinnefossen) was a gorgeous 120m roadside waterfall that faced the vast Sognefjord (Sognefjorden; said to be the longest fjord in the world).

-We were blessed with great weather during our visit so we got to see the vivid sky-blue colors in the waters of the fjord while the bright white of the falls contrasted with the deep blues of the sky (as you can see from the photo at the top of this page).
+We were blessed with great weather during that visit in 2005 so we got to see the vivid sky-blue colors in the waters of the fjord while the bright white of the falls contrasted with the deep blues of the sky.

 Theories behind Kvinnafossen’s Name

-This was a gorgeous 120m waterfall that seemed to be associated with a few myths and stories largely because the word kvinne was Norwegian for “lady”.
+There seemed to be an association of Kvinnafossen with a few myths and stories largely because the word kvinne was Norwegian for “lady” or “woman”.

 The first such story that we encountered in our research was that when the flow of the falls was “just right”, a rock formation around Kvinnafossen would cause the falls to resemble the shape of a woman.